hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Social Authentication and Player Profile/Automating User Password Change.md

 ## Cloud Code Section

-### Choosing our sequence of actions and passing in scriptData
+### Choosing Our Sequence of Actions and Passing in scriptData

 *1.* Navigate to the *Configurator* > *Cloud Code*.

-*2.* Select [AuthenticationRequest](/API Documentation/Request API/Authentication/AuthenticationRequest.md) under *Bindings* > *Requests*.
+*2.* Under *Scripts* click to expand the *Requests* area and then select [AuthenticationRequest](/API Documentation/Request API/Authentication/AuthenticationRequest.md).
 The *Cloud Code* editor opens for the request and you can start editing it.
 This will allow users to run the password recovery logic without having an authenticated account.
-* **Action.** The first thing the *Cloud Code* will need to work is the '*action*' variable.
-The '*action*' variable will determine which sequence of instructions to perform.
+* **Action.** The first thing the *Cloud Code* will need to work is the *'action'* variable.
+The *'action'* variable will determine which sequence of instructions to perform.
 In this example, we have two sequences - password recovery and password reset:
   * Password recovery will generate a token which will be sent via email.
   * Password reset will take this token and a password and change the password.
-* **Status.** The '*status*' variable will help you debug and determine whether the function was successfully completed and, if not, will help you print out why not.
+* **Status.** The *'status'* variable will help you debug and determine whether the function was successfully completed and, if not, will help you print out why not.

 ```
     	var status = "Started";